microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 Web and PerformanceCollector fails with error related to 'Port conflicts' - its possible that some prior tests has not released ports.
 	Workaround - Kill all running IISExpress processes and re-run tests.

+All/many functional tests fail with error "Incorrect number of items.
+Expected: 1 Received: 0" when ran from Visual Studio IDE.
+Look for warnings in Visual Studio output window which contains errors like 'Unable to copy file

 Dependency Collector functional tests fail with messages like "Assert.AreEqual failed.
 Expected:<1>.
 Actual<0>." or "All apps are not healthy", then its likely that Docker installation has some issues.